sftpgo/docs/docs/rest-api.md

 # REST API

-SFTPGo supports REST API for pretty much everything, both for administrators and users.
+SFTPGo provides a comprehensive REST API that enables full programmatic control over both administrative tasks and user operations.
+This API allows administrators to manage users, groups, virtual folders, quotas, and system settings, while end users can perform file uploads, downloads, share management, and more — all remotely and securely.

+## Security and Authentication

-REST API are protected using JSON Web Tokens (JWT) or API key authentication and can be served over HTTPS.
-You can also configure client certificate authentication in addition to JWT.
+The REST API is secured using JSON Web Tokens (JWT) or API key authentication.
+We strongly recommend to enable HTTPS to protect data in transit.
+For enhanced security, client certificate authentication can also be configured in conjunction with JWT, adding an additional layer of trust verification.

+## Configuration

-REST API can be disabled within the `httpd` configuration via the `enable_rest_api` key.
+The REST API feature can be enabled or disabled through the `httpd` configuration section on a per-binding basis, giving you flexibility in controlling API availability.

-The OpenAPI 3 schema for the supported APIs can be found inside the source tree: [openapi.yaml](https://github.com/drakkan/sftpgo/blob/main/openapi/openapi.yaml "OpenAPI 3 specs"){:target="_blank"}.
-You can render the schema and try the API using the `/openapi` endpoint.
-SFTPGo uses by default [Swagger UI](https://github.com/swagger-api/swagger-ui){:target="_blank"}, you can use another renderer just by copying it to the defined OpenAPI path.

-You can also explore the schema on [Stoplight](https://sftpgo.stoplight.io/docs/sftpgo/openapi.yaml){:target="_blank"}.

-You can generate your own REST API client in your preferred programming language, or even bash scripts, using an OpenAPI generator such as [swagger-codegen](https://github.com/swagger-api/swagger-codegen){:target="_blank"} or [OpenAPI Generator](https://openapi-generator.tech/){:target="_blank"}.
+## Documentation and Client Generation

+Complete and up-to-date API documentation is available in [OpenAPI format](https://sftpgo.com/rest-api){:target="_blank"}.
+This allows developers to explore the full range of endpoints, request parameters, and response formats.

+Using this OpenAPI specification, you can easily generate client libraries or custom integrations in your preferred programming languages.
+Tools such as [Swagger Codegen](https://github.com/swagger-api/swagger-codegen){:target="_blank"} and [OpenAPI Generator](https://openapi-generator.tech/){:target="_blank"} support generating clients ranging from Python, Java, and JavaScript to simple bash scripts, streamlining the integration process.